MyNameIsCarsten/MERN-quiz/README.md

 5. Back in the project root, create a `.env` file and configure the following environment variables:

    - `ATLAS_URI`: Your MongoDB connection string.
+   - `ADMIN_ID`: Id of your admin with your MongoDB-Users collection

 6. Start the development server: